 Al Massira Airport in Agadir is an international airport.
 For visitors coming from major cities in Europe, there are direct flights and charter flights from all over Europe.
-In case you are coming to Agadir from the US, Canada or Asia, you will have to change plane in Casablanca to take an internal flight witch takes just 1h to arrive to Agadir.
+In case you are coming to Agadir from the US, Canada, or Asia, you will have to change plane in Casablanca to take an internal flight which takes just 1h to arrive in Agadir.

-Summer : from mid-June to September, is warm, dry and the temperature is 80°F/27°C, with nights cooling off to around 65°F/18°C. Generally, the weather is pleasantly warm, but in the early morning or evening, it can be a bit cool.
-Because of the winds coming from desert, weather can be sometimes hot ( around 104°F/40°C ).
+Summer: from mid-June to September, is warm, dry and the temperature is 80°F/27°C, with nights cooling off to around 65°F/18°C. Generally, the weather is pleasantly warm, but in the early morning or evening, it can be a bit cool.
+Because of the winds coming from the desert, the weather can be sometimes hot ( around 104°F/40°C ).

 Spring, from March to mid-June, is pleasantly warm when the wind blows from the desert or very mild.
 In March and April, thunderstorms can erupt and rarely in May.

 For beach or resort holiday in Agadir, the best time is from July to September, or even mid-October:

 - In July and August, very hot days can occur and the best month is September.